If You Start Hating Your Job At This Age, You're Not Alone

 "There comes a time when either you haven't achieved success, work has burned you out, or lived experience tells you family is more important," Cary Cooper, a workplace researcher at Manchester Business School, told Bloomberg.
 "You ask yourself: 'What am I doing this for?'"

-While this may sound like good news for millennials, it also raises questions about the way organizations treat older employees.
+While this may sound like good news for millennials, it also raises questions about the way organisations treat older employees.

-"Employees that are aged over 35 have valuable experience that the whole organization can learn and benefit from," Phil Sheridan, senior managing director at Robert Half, said in a statement.
+"Employees that are aged over 35 have valuable experience that the whole organisation can learn and benefit from," Phil Sheridan, senior managing director at Robert Half, said in a statement.

 Advertisement